Last Updated on 25/06/2020 by Adina

 Vegan coconut cream brownies made with cocoa and topped with coconut cream frosting, which looks like real cream and tastes incredibly delicious!

 Either you are eatinging vegan all the time or just during the fasting time, you will love this decadent treat!

-The Easter Fasting time are the weeks before the Easter celebration, which this year will take place on the 16th of April.
-The majority of Romanian people are Orthodox and I feel that in Orthodoxy the rules and the keeping of the fasting time are stricter than in the protestantism in Germany, for instance.
+The Easter Fasting time is the weeks before the Easter celebration, which this year will take place on the 16th of April.
+The majority of Romanian people are Orthodox and I feel that in Orthodoxy the rules and the keeping of the fasting time are stricter than in the Protestantism in Germany, for instance.